 What an ARO does

-An ARO alleviates the suffering of animals by investigating alleged reports of animal cruelty, neglect or injury and rescue sick, injured or stranded animals to a place of safety.
+An ARO is a critical role in the Society investigating alleged reports of animal cruelty, neglect or injury and rescuing sick, injured or stranded animals to a place of safety.

-They proactively prevent or reduce the incidence of animal cruelty and neglect through proactive interactions with members of the public, and through education and advice to owners.
+It's not always about removing animals.
+A key part of this role is people and communication skills - As an ARO you will proactively prevent or reduce the incidence of animal cruelty and neglect through proactive interactions with members of the public, sharing knowledge through education and advice to owners.

-The role can be hugely rewarding in terms of making a real difference to the well-being of animals and in educating owners who care for them.
+The role can be hugely rewarding in terms of making a real difference in animals' well-being and educating owners who care for them.
 However, it's also extremely demanding and specialised.
 It has unique challenges, many of which may be unexpected until you gain first-hand knowledge of what is required.

 Animal rescue officers are vital to our new Strategy 2021-2030.